-The new 2.0-litre hybrid system is aimed to improve emotional driving sensation that the other two hybrid system did not offer.
-During full throttle acceleration, the engine revolution will increase in a more linear method (does not shoot up to high rpm, and hold it there), while the electricity deployment is at its highest to deliver a lengthened sense of acceleration.
+The new 2.0-litre hybrid system is aimed to improve the emotional driving sensation that the other two hybrid system did not offer.
+During full-throttle acceleration, the engine revolution will increase in a more linear method (does not shoot up to high rpm, and hold it there), while the electricity deployment is at its highest to deliver a lengthened sense of acceleration.

 Compared to the 1.8-litre hybrid system, this new 2.0-litre hybrid system has a power control unit (PCU) that is 20% smaller and 10% lighter, which allows it to be placed directly above the new transaxle.
 The new transaxle features a 109 PS, 202 Nm electric motor and charges/discharges a new compact nickel-metal hydride (Ni-MH) battery.